PolyLogic64/TimsCompressionAlgorithmStudy/README.md

 # TimsCompressionAlgorithmStudy
-A small Study in C# of my facination for Compression Algorithm
+A small Study in C# of my fascination for Compression Algorithm